Dayof/auto_signature_certificate/README.md

-# Certificate auto generate
+# Certificate Auto Signature

-Insert list of names in a certicate image.
+Insert list of names in a certificate image.

 ## Usage